 - helps to reduce unsightly stains

-- easier to keep clean than paint or wallpaper – simply wipe away splatters
+- easier to keep clean than paint or wallpaper – simply wipe away splashes and splatters

 - some materials, such as natural stone and wood, require a certain level of maintenance to keep them looking as good as they should – for example, natural stone must be sealed or it will stain